mohammad-alaa-ma/Banking-System/README.md

 ➕ 2.
 Add New Client

 🔹 Description: Easily onboard new clients by creating accounts with essential details like name, address, and initial deposit.
-🔹 Purpose: Simplifies the account creation process for smooth onboarding.
+<br>🔹 Purpose: Simplifies the account creation process for smooth onboarding.

 ❌ 3.
 Delete Client

 🔹 Description: Remove inactive or invalid client accounts from the system.
-🔹 Purpose: Keeps the database clean and up to date.
+<br>🔹 Purpose: Keeps the database clean and up to date.

 ✏️ 4.
 Update Client Info

 🔹 Description: Modify existing client details, such as contact information or account types.
-🔹 Purpose: Ensures all client records remain accurate and current.
+<br>🔹 Purpose: Ensures all client records remain accurate and current.

 🔍 5.
 Find Client

 🔹 Description: Search for specific clients using unique identifiers like account numbers or names.
-🔹 Purpose: Quickly retrieve client details when needed.
+<br>🔹 Purpose: Quickly retrieve client details when needed.

 💰 6.
 Transactions